 As I prepare to go to the Goddess Rising Conference it occurred to me that it will be occuring at the edge of the Pacific Ocean, in Malibu.
 And I remembered that just a few weeks ago I was making offerings at the lip of the Atlantic Ocean, and the Hudson River, because an Ifa priestess, Joy Wedmedyk, told me to do so this summer.
 In order to honor Yemeya, who she called "The Mother of the World".

 There is a poetry in this, a "Conversation" , and I felt like exploring it a bit more here.

 In July I visited a friend who has been a medium since childhood, and has also pursued shamanic and Spiritualist training.
-In the course of our visit, we had a "visitation" I have been thinking about ever since.
+Spending time with her has, truly, taught me so very much.
+Wendy has been both clairvoyant and clairaudient since childhood, and has worked with spiritual mentors since childhood that she speaks of with intimacy.
+In the course of my visit with her, I had a "visitation".
+I have been thinking about it ever since.

-We were sitting at the table drinking coffee and Wendy said "Excuse me, but someone is here".
-Her eyes misted and tears ran down her face,which she said happens when there is an intense energy.
-She said that a very tall, thin, black man wearing a flat, disc like mask that was black with a white band across the eye holes and a red spot on the forehead was standing right behind me.
-He put his hands on my shoulders.
+We were sitting at the table drinking coffee on a sunny morning, and Wendy paused and said "Excuse me, but someone is here".
+Her eyes had misted and tears ran down her face, which she said happens when there is powerful energy present, usually the presence of a spirit with a message.
+She said that a very tall, thin, black man wearing a very flat disc like mask patterned in black with a white band across the eye holes and a red spot on the forehead was standing right behind me.
+She said she saw him put his hands on my shoulders.
 He told her he was something that sounded to her like "samarai", and that he wanted me to help in some way.
-He said that I would help to "revive Yemeja".
-I, of course, neither saw nor heard any of this, but I did feel an intensity in the room.
-Wendy said she also perceived a number of people with him, his tribe.
-They were by the ocean.

 |Plank mask from Burkina Faso|